glenernstrom/linux-ape/ape-linux-install-guide.md

      You should see the first launch splash screen and then the ApE editor window.

-  5. You can make ApE.tcl executable: (e.g. with chmod +x ApE.tcl) then, then,
+  5. You can make ApE.tcl executable: (e.g. with chmod +x ApE.tcl) then,
-     in the same directory as ApE.tcl launch from the command line with ./ApE.tcl.
+     in the same directory as ApE.tcl, launch from the command line with ./ApE.tcl.
 If this does not work go to next step and try again.

   6. To launch from the command line with ./ApE.tcl, you may need to make a